grafana/mimir/cmd/cortextool/README.md

 #### Rules Lint

 This command lints a rules file.
 The linter's aim is not to verify correctness but just YAML and PromQL expression formatting within the rule file.
 This command always edits in place, you can use the dry run flag (`-n`) if you'd like to perform a trial run that does not make any changes.
+This command does not interact with your Cortex cluster.

     cortextool rules lint -n ./example_rules_one.yaml ./example_rules_two.yaml ...

 #### Rules Prepare

 This command prepares a rules file for upload to Cortex.
 It lints all your PromQL expressions and adds an specific label to your PromQL query aggregations in the file.
-Unlike, the previous command this one does not interact with your Cortex cluster.
+This command does not interact with your Cortex cluster.

     cortextool rules prepare -i ./example_rules_one.yaml ./example_rules_two.yaml ...